-Cowgirls in the Old West
+Stories About Cowgirls in the Old West

 With its spirited text and bright, humorous illustrations by Caldecott Honor recipient Betsy Lewin, this first book in the Cowgirl Kate and Cocoa series is bound to be a hit with young wranglers everywhere.

-African American Cowboys & Cowgirls
+Stories About African American Cowboys & Cowgirls

 The true sweat-and-dirt tale of the feisty cowboy-child who became the most famous black rodeo performer who ever lived.
 Includes a note about the history of the black West and a bibliography.